clarkezone/clarkezone.github.io/_posts/2022-12-31-coding-stats.md

 tags: [ASP.NET Core, Azure Telemetry]
 ---

-I’m writing this post on the last day of 2022.
-So first off, thanks for staying subscribed and a very happy holidays and Happy New Year to you all!
+I’m writing this post on my phine on the last night of 2022 backstage at Seatle Symphony about to sing in the new year with Beethoven 9th symphony.
+So first off, thanks for staying subscribed and a very happy holidays and Happy New Year to all of you!

-Turns out I haven’t posted here in over two and a half years, which I’m not super happy with.
-There are various reasons which I’ll get into in subsequent updates, but wanted to ease back into things with a quick end of year wrap up.
-Despite this lack of blogging activity and a reduction in social media engagement in general, I have actually been doing a lot of learning and coding so I thought I’d dust this thing off and start by taking a look back at my coding activity for the last year using a tool I’ve been using called Wakatime.
+Turns out I haven’t posted here in over two and a half years.
+There are various reasons which I’ll get into in subsequent updates, but wanted to ease back into things with a quick end of year wrap up as 'tis the season for that such things.
+Despite a lack of blogging activity and a reduction in social media engagement, I have actually been learning and coding so I thought I’d dust this thing off by taking a look back at my coding activity for 2022.

 ## Wakatime

-Wakatime integrates with most popular editors and IDEs and tracks coding activity on a fairly granular basis.
+I use Wakatime to track my coding activity; I like it because it integrates with most popular editors I use and tracks activity on a fairly granular basis so I can get a breakdown of editors, languages projects etc.

 ![adding](/static/img/2020-05-25-case-of-failing-post/addtelemetry.png)